 When a user enters a search term on any search engine, the search engine will have a list of sponsored links at the top.

 When that user clicks a sponsored link, the advertiser pays a small fee to the search engine.

-This is beneficial to the advertiser, in this case a real estate agent, because they only pay whenever a lead clicks on the ad.
-This is a cost effective way, especially for brand new agents, to get more leads from their real estate ads.
-You only pay for the most relevant web traffic, rather than paying for all of it.
+This benefits the advertiser, in this case, a real estate agent, because they only pay whenever a lead clicks on the ad.
+This is a cost-effective way to get more leads from their real estate ads, especially for brand-new agents.
+You only pay for the most relevant web traffic rather than paying for all of it.

 And if you make a sale or gain a client from the user clicking on your ad, then the fee to the platform was worth it in exchange for the business.

-PPC ads can be used for any type of real estate business, whether it’s commercial real estate, a real estate agency, or real estate investor.
+PPC ads can be used for any real estate business, whether commercial real estate, a real estate agency or a real estate investor.